 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Dr. Soltani answers five key questions about drugs and your skin’s sun sensitivity.
+Dr. Fernandez answers five key questions about drugs and your skin’s sun sensitivity.

 The most common reaction, known as phototoxicity, causes a sunburn-like effect on skin when you go out in the sun.
 Your skin may react shortly after you go out or it may take up to 24 hours to show up.